zalo/MathUtilities/README.md

 ### Thick Tesellated Plane Generator
 Useful for generating solid meshes that are essentially deformed planes (shapes that are common in optics).

+### Capsule Mesh Generator
+Useful for generating capsule meshes with an arbitrary length and radius.

 ### Bundle Adjustment